How to Address Discrimination in Healthcare: Facility Guide

 Disability Discrimination

 Healthcare workers with disabilities also face discrimination in healthcare.
 For example, research has shown that nurses with disabilities often report that they are primarily judged on their disability rather than their abilities, prompting many to leave the profession.
-In an effort to address discrimination against nurses with disabilities, the American Nurses Association (ANA) created a strategic action plan with resources called EDUCATE, outlined below:
+In an effort to address discrimination against nurses with disabilities, the American Nurses Association (ANA) created a strategic action plan called EDUCATE, outlined below:

 - Disseminate information on developing accommodations to increase accessibility.